Almond milk is one of the most popular non-dairy milk alternatives but unfortunately, it can curdle.

 In some cases, the acidity in your coffee is just high enough to alter the pH of dairy milk.
 When that happens, the milk can start to curdle slightly.
 Usually, though, you don’t have to worry about curdled dairy milk in your coffee because it has much stronger protein structures compared to almond milk.

-Almond milk is a wonderful alternative to regular milk, and not just for vegans or individuals with lactose intolerance.
-Even for people who aren’t dairy-free, almond milk can add a nutty flavor to coffee that’s just too delicious to pass up!
+Almond milk is a wonderful alternative to regular milk, and not just for vegans or those who are lactose intolerant.
+Even for people who aren’t dairy-free, almond milk can add a nutty flavor to coffee that soy milk, coconut milk, and other non dairy milks just can't compete with!

-Of course, it comes with its downsides, primarily the fact that it curdles so easily in coffee.
-To stop the curdling (or at least slow it down), try to focus on balancing the temperatures and acidity levels of your almond milk and coffee before combining them.
+Of course, it comes with its downsides, primarily the fact that that almond milk curdles so easily in coffee.
+To stop the milk from curdling (or at least slow it down), try to focus on balancing the temperatures and acidity levels of your almond milk and coffee before combining them.